juju/utils/README.md

 juju/utils
 ============

-This package provides general utility packages and functions.
+This package provides general utility packages and functions..